dev-tee/android/README.md

 # CM for HTC Myst

-WARNING: KERNEL DOES NOT BOOT YET.
+WARNING: KERNEL BOOTS, but kernel panic.
+Still not useable yet.

 To init this repo: